rohit12crj/Study-Notes/Kubernetes/notes.md

 ---
 ✅ what is EKS auto mode ?
+- Karpenter is used internally by AWS
+- Both Control plane & Data plane managed by AWS
+- no need to create nodegroup , as soon as any deployment happens , karpenter creates a node & runs the pod on it

 ---
 ✅ how will u connect ur local machine aws cli to use a specific EKS cluster